The Definitive Guide to FAST Channels: A Cost-Effective Way to Grow Your OTT Presence

 Benefits of FAST Channels

 FAST channels offer a win-win for both viewers and content creators.
-Viewers enjoy free access to their favorite content, while creators get access to wider audiences and monetize their work.
-Let’s look at some of the many benefits of FAST channels.
+Viewers enjoy free access to their favorite content, while creators can reach wider audiences and monetize their work through advertising.
+Let’s explore some of their key benefits.

 Free Content

-For content publishers, this is a golden opportunity.
-More and more viewers are turning to FAST channels for free, ad-supported content.
-According to Statista, 27% of viewers spent 2–5 hours a week watching FAST channels, 14% spent 6–9 hours, and 10% spent 10+ hours.
+For content publishers, this growth represents a lucrative opportunity.
+More viewers are embracing FAST channel platforms for free, ad-supported content, making it easier than ever to monetize through targeted FAST channel advertising.
+According to Statista, 27% of viewers spend 2–5 hours per week watching FAST channels, while 14% watch for 6–9 hours, and 10% watch for 10+ hours.

 Choice Paralysis

-As paid streaming platforms like Netflix and Amazon Prime become the norm, users are experiencing what has been termed “choice paralysis.”
-A recent Nielsen study revealed that 70% of viewers spend an average of 10 minutes or more deciding what to watch, with 12% taking over 20 minutes.
-This struggle to select content leads to frustration, making the viewing experience a lot less enjoyable.
+As subscription-based streaming platforms like Netflix and Amazon Prime become increasingly popular, users are experiencing what’s known as “choice paralysis.”
+A Nielsen study found that 70% of viewers spend an average of 10 minutes or more deciding what to watch, while 12% take over 20 minutes.
+This frustration can make the viewing experience feel overwhelming.

-Plus, more and more content is now fragment across multiple subscription-based video-on-demand (SVOD) services.
-That means users are forced to juggle multiple subscriptions.
-A 2023 Deloitte survey reported that 47% of US households subscribe to at least four streaming services
+Adding to this challenge, content is increasingly fragmented across multiple SVOD platforms, forcing consumers to juggle several paid subscriptions.
+A 2023 Deloitte survey reported that 47% of US households subscribe to at least four streaming services.

 FAST Channel Statistics